jjaimealeman/my-theme-switcher/readme.md

         ![icon-moon.svg!](/images/icon-moon.svg "icon-moon.svg")
         ![icon-sun.svg!](/images/icon-sun.svg "icon-sun.svg")

-    SVGs have been optimized using https://jakearchibald.github.io/svgomg/.
+    SVGs have been optimized using [jakearchibald.github.io/svgomg](https://jakearchibald.github.io/svgomg/).

-    Original source for the theme switcher came from https://lukelowrey.com/css-variable-theme-switcher/.
+    Original source for the theme switcher came from [Luke Lowrey](https://lukelowrey.com/css-variable-theme-switcher/).

     But I came up with the favicon switching by sourcing from Stackoverflow, CSS Tricks, and various other places.